Hans Rosling: Reception of Rosling's views

 Rosling is commonly described as an optimist, though he personally rejected the label.
 In his posthumous book Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think he wrote "The five global risks that concern me most are the risks of a global pandemic, financial collapse, world war, climate change, and extreme poverty."
 In summary, he wrote, "People often call me an optimist, because I show them the enormous progress they didn't know about.
 That makes me angry.
 I'm not an optimist.
 That makes me sound naive.
 I'm a very serious "possibilist".
 That's something I made up.
 It means someone who neither hopes without reason, nor fears without reason, someone who constantly resists the overdramatic worldview.
 As a possibilist, I see all this progress, and it fills me with conviction and hope that further progress is possible.
 This is not optimistic.
 It is having a clear and reasonable idea about how things are.
 It is having a worldview that is constructive and useful."

 In his later years he advocated on behalf of refugees from Syria and partnered with the United Nations High Commissioner for Refugees (UNHCR) in this effort.
 In his last book he wrote repeatedly about the tragedy of the war in Syria saying: "The Syrian conflict will most likely prove to be the deadliest in the world since the Ethiopian-Eritrean war of 1998 to 2000."

 However, some experts consider Rosling's world-view excessively rose-tinted, or anti-environmental.
 For instance, in The One-Sided Worldview of Hans Rosling Christian Berggren, a Swedish professor of industrial management, argues that Factfulness, "presents a highly biased sample of statistics as the true perspective on global development, avoids analysis of negative trends, and refrains from discussing difficult issues".
 Seeing Rosling as more optimist than "possibilist", Berggren remarks that, "Factfulness includes many graphs of 'bad things in decline' and 'good things on the rise' but not a single graph of 'bad things on the rise'."
 In 2013 in The Ecologist Robin Maynard reported Rosling as raging against the UN's population projections, and against some ecological objections to development: "I don't give a damn about polar bears!
 I can live without polar bears."
+Related to this criticism is that Rosling et al in the book Factfulness do not accurately describe the threat that humanity pose against wild species and habitats.